0xtnpxsgt/Allora-Linear-Model-3-Workers/README.md

-# Allora Basic Price Prediction Node - 3 Workers
+# Allora With 3 Workers(Linear Model)

+TOPIC USED - ETH
+- Topic 2
-Topic 1 - 2 - 7 ETH
+- Topic 2
+- Topic 3

 ## ONE CLICK GUIDE  - RUN THIS